vanhoefm/fragattacks/research/README.md

 8. If you are using a virtual machine, try to run the test tool from a live CD or USB instead.

+9. Check that the tested device doesn't block ICMP ping requests.
+In case it doesn't reply to pings, you can run tcpdump or wireshark on the device, or you can try any of the other methods listed in [No ICMP Support](#id-no-icmp).

+10. Run the tool with the extra parameter `--debug 2` to get extra debug output from wpa_supplicant or hostapd and from the test tool itself.

-9. Confirm using a second monitor interface that no other frames are sent in between fragments.
+11. Confirm using a second monitor interface that no other frames are sent in between fragments.
     For instance, I found that my Intel device sometimes sends Block Ack Response Action frames between fragments, and this interfered with the defragmentation process of the device under test.

-10. Check that you are using modified drivers if needed for your wireless network card.
-    If you updated your kernel, you will need to recompile and reinstall the drivers.

-11. Check that you are using modified firmware if needed for your wireless network card.
+12. Double-check that you are using modified firmware if needed for your wireless network card.
+The test tool already checks this automatically for `ath9k_htc` devices.
+The test tool also automatically checks if you are using modified drivers, though it might be good to manually double-check this on your specific Linux distribution.

-12. Check that the tested device doesn't block ICMP ping requests.
-In case it doesn't reply to pings, you can run tcpdump or wireshark on the device, or you can try any of the other methods listed in [No ICMP Support](#id-no-icmp).

-13. Run the tool with the extra parameter `--debug 2` to get extra debug output from wpa_supplicant or hostapd and from the test tool itself.

 <a id="id-extended-tests"></a>
 # 8. Extended Vulnerability Tests